connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The axis markers are top justified below the chart, this is the space between the marker and the chart.
+The [axis marker labels](#axismarkerlabels) are top justified below the chart, this is the space between the marker and the chart.

 </td>
 </tr>